scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

     as ``featurize_data_files``.

-The output of both functions is a ``Dataset`` object from the ``xarray`` library [?], which will also be referred to here as a "feature set" (more about ``xarray`` is given in the next section).
+The output of both functions is a ``Dataset`` object from the ``xarray`` library :cite:`xarray`, which will also be referred to here as a "feature set" (more about ``xarray`` is given in the next section).
 The feature set stores the computed feature values for each function (indexed by channel, if the input data is multi-channel), as well as time series filenames or labels, class labels or